 INCLUDES FREE ONLINE ACCESS

 Buyers of the print directory get one year of free online access, for even faster, easier access to this vast array of information.
 With online access, users can search by DMA, state and city of license, population served, group ownership, type of station, and so much more, Visit the site or call (800) 562-2139 to set up a free trial of the Online Database.

 Many of our directories are available in a database format that you can download into your own spreadsheet or database software.
 Using this downloadable database you can print out mailing labels, segment the database by geographic area for your sales team, print out prospect sheets and much more.
 Plus, you can customize the database to meet your own specific search criteria.

-Click on the here to download a datacard.
+Click here to download a datacard.
 Datacards outline pricing and ways in which you can segment the database.
-Contact our list manager at email@example.com or (800) 562-2139 x118 for up-to-the-minute counts or for more information.
+Contact our list manager at firstname.lastname@example.org or (800) 562-2139 x118 for up-to-the-minute counts or for more information.

 Want more insight into the database?
 Click here and fill out the form to receive more information about our online database subscriptions and mailing list downloads.